0xNinjaCyclone/WRock/README.md

     --wordlists=WORDLISTS
                         Wordlist file path and (optional) keyword separated by colon. eg. '/path/to/wordlist:KEYWORD'
+    --method=METHOD     HTTP method to use.
     --matchers=MATCHERS
-                        comma-sperated matchers in this format
+                        dash-sperated matchers in this format
-                        'matcherName:MatcherValue,...'
+                        'matcherName:MatcherValue1,MatcherValue2-...'
                         EX(mc:all)
-    --filters=FILTERS   comma-sperated filters in this format
+    --filters=FILTERS   dash-sperated filters in this format
-                        'filterName:filterValue,...'
+                        'filterName:filterValue1,filterValue2-...'
     --input-mode=INPUTMODE
                         Multi-wordlist operation mode.
 Available modes:
                         clusterbomb, pitchfork, sniper (default: clusterbomb)
     --matcher-mode=MATCHERMODE
                         Matcher set operator.
+Either of: and, or (default: or) --filter-mode=FILTERMODE
-Either of: and, or (default: or) --fuzz-recursion    Scan recursively.
+                        Filter set operator.
+Either of: and, or (default: or) --strategy=STRATEGY
+                        Autocalibration strategy: 'basic' or 'advanced'
+                        (default: basic)
+    --fuzz-recursion    Scan recursively.
 Only FUZZ keyword is supported.
     --recursion-depth=FDEPTH
                         Maximum recursion depth.